Bread & Roses 2025/2

 VUBPRESS/Amsab-ISG, Brussels/Ghent, 2006, 431 p., softcover

-Few politicians have captured the imagination in the Netherlands and Belgium as much as Ferdinand Domela Nieuwenhuis.
+Few politicians in the Netherlands and Belgium have captured the imagination as much as Ferdinand Domela Nieuwenhuis.
 Workers saw him as a savior, a hero who renounced the high society to which he belonged.
-Everywhere he spoke, the halls were full.
-He was the founder of the magazine Recht voor Allen, and the Social Democratic Union grew into a national party under his leadership.
+Wherever he spoke, the halls were packed.
+He founded the magazine Recht voor Allen (Justice for All), and under his leadership, the Social Democratic League grew into a national party.
 His books and brochures were translated into many languages.
 The elite did not spare him.
-Domela was imprisoned for lese majeste, and Belgium and Germany banned him from entering.
-International secret services were hunting him.
+Domela was imprisoned for lèse-majesté, and Belgium and Germany banned him from entering the country.
+International intelligence agencies hunted him down.

-Jan Willem Stutje discusses Domela's charisma in detail.
-He presents him as an international celebrity without whom socialism and anarchism would have acquired a less utopian appearance.
-Domela started from the emancipating power of knowledge and education.
+Jan Willem Stutje dwells extensively on Domela's charisma.
+He presents him as an international luminary without whom socialism and anarchism would have had a less utopian image.
+Domela believed in the emancipatory power of knowledge and education.
 But he was also a romantic revolutionary driven by the need to restore unity and community.
-Fellow fighters and rivals such as Multatuli, Pieter Jelles Toelstra, Wilhelm Liebknecht, Cesar De Paepe and Edward Anseele come to life in this book.
-The tragedy of Domela's private life is also not left undiscussed: the man lost three wives and five children.
+Fellow fighters and rivals like Multatuli, Pieter Jelles Toelstra, Wilhelm Liebknecht, Cesar De Paepe, and Edward Anseele come to life in this book.
+The tragedy of Domela's private life is also not left untouched: the man lost three wives and five children.

 Jan Willem Stutje